-

 Additional Information

-- The maximum reported age is 43 years.
+- The maximum reported age is 50-60 years in parts of its range.